R300-AI/EOSL-AI-Hub/docs/genio-evk.md

 nav_order: 2
 ---

-# How to Install Your Genio Board?
+# How to Use Your Genio Board?
 ##### update : 2025/01 by ITRI (EOSL-R3)

 <div align="center">